The Sales Simulator™

 A common concern from VP’s of Sales and managers who ride-along on sales calls is that sales representatives often stumble for words, or don’t articulate a complete sales or brand message.
 A study performed at Clemson University showed that only 10-20% of a defined sales or brand message was articulated correctly by Fortune 500 sales representatives.
 The remainder of the message is either something that they heard or something that they made up.

 Another common problem is the high-pressure that medical sales representatives are under when they are fielding objections from tough clinical experts.
 It often causes the sales rep to lose his or her confidence and then lose the sale.
-The Sales Simulator™ changes all that by allowing the sales representative to respond automatically and correctly, just as a pilot responds to changing conditions automatically.
+The Sales Simulator™ changes all that by allowing the sales representative to respond correctly, just as a pilot responds to changing conditions automatically.

 Learning takes place in the Sales Simulator™ because the student is fully engaged—he or she has no choice.
 There is a level of pressure that forces them to think and respond, and then to evaluate their actions.
 Learning is also enhanced because the activities during the sales simulations bring the challenges in the real world out into the open.
 The opportunity to address these challenges in a group under the experienced tutelage of the facilitator and then to practice them independently is invaluable.